hemanthkumargr/docs/gettingStarted/Getting-Started.md

 ![Eclipse Maven Install](images/eclipse-maven-install.png)

 > Note: Running a Maven install is only necessary initially.
-To shorten your development iteration times, you can work with JRebel, which will allow you to modify files without having to restart the server.
+To shorten your development iteration times, you utilize JRebel, which will allow you to modify files without having to restart the server.
 We've detailed out [[how to setup JRebel | JRebel Setup]] for you.

 This process will take a few minutes to execute, and will end on the following success message: